TotalVariation/TotalVariation.github.io/_posts/2024-05-20-a-primer-on-mllms.md

 Recent work <d-cite key="li2023multimodal"></d-cite> has demonstrated that the development of MLLMs signifies a transition from specialist models to general-purpose visual assistants.
 This transition is regarded as a crucial step towards realizing the grand vision of a general-purpose multimodal AI agent, akin to bringing the beloved Japanese cartoon character Doraemon to life.
 It is further unveiled in <d-cite key="li2023multimodal"></d-cite> that a converging point for many development trajectories of vision-language/multimodal foundation models is *"the creation of general-purpose models and systems capable of following human intents and effortlessly executing a diverse array of vision and vision-language tasks in the wild."*

-The key features that markedly differentiate MLLMs from deep learning models developed beforehand are condensed into the name itself: ==General Purpose Assistants==, which include **versatility**, **interactivity**, and **controllability**.
+The key features that markedly differentiate MLLMs from deep learning models developed beforehand are condensed into the name itself: <mark>General Purpose Assistants</mark>, which include **versatility**, **interactivity**, and **controllability**.
 Specifically, the quest for a unified architecture capable of accomplishing a diverse range of discriminative and generative tasks has witnessed great success in Natural Language Processing (NLP), as exemplified by GPT-3, inspiring similar research endeavours in the field of computer vision.
 However, as pointed out in <d-cite key="li2023multimodal"></d-cite>, the development of unified vision systems significantly lags behind due to fragmented vision tasks and the difficulty of scaling up visual data.
 Furthermore, to enable seamless communication between machines and humans, natural language serves as a core component in building a general interactive interface, which can be further complemented by multimodal prompts such as clicks or scribbles provided by users.
 Additionally, researchers have made strides in steering the output behaviour of MLLMs by instruction tuning or aligning with human preferences, marking a hallmark in elevating machine intelligence to the next level as humans begin to positively intervene in the machine learning process.
 By leveraging human feedback and rich experience, machines can evolve more effectively and efficiently, leading to better outcomes for both machines and humans.
 Inspired by the interactions between Doraemon and Nobita, the ultimate goal of general-purpose AI assistants is to establish a **symbiotic relationship** between humans and AI systems, where AI systems not only enhance the overall well-being and quality of human life but also evolve by engaging in humans' daily activities.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0" id="figure-2">